brando90/snap-cluster-setup/README.md

 note: you should understand (roughly) what everything means in here to be effective.
 Google, gpt4/claude it etc.
 Tips:
-- use `man` to understand bash command or if you want to chat with it use LLMs/GPT4/Claude.
+- use `man` to understand bash command or if you want to chat with it use LLMs/GPT4/Claude and `--help` or `-h`.

 List of thinks to know about:
 - git, ssh, bash,
 - basic unix commands, ls, ls -lah, cd, pwd, which,
+- vim
+- nvidia-smi
+- module load (common in HPC's)

 #### 1 Login to Login/head node
 ```bash